 1b.
-Estimation of a logit model (Bayesian)
+Estimation of a logit model with custom priors (Bayesian)

 import pymc as pm